vijayshinva/AzureWireGuard/README.md

 - Create an [Ubuntu Server][ubuntu] Virtual Machine.
     - The only inputs you provide are the administrator username and password.
     - The name of all resources are generated automatically to avoid any conflicts.
+- An Azure Network Security Group with firewall rules is attached to the Virtual Machine.
 - Install WireGuard Server.
 - Configure WireGuard Server
     - Create Private and Public Keys for Server and Client.